-Palette Virtual Clusters are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) and share the host cluster resources, such as CPU, memory, and storage.
-By default, Palette Virtual Clusters will use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.
+Palette Virtual Clusters are nested Kubernetes clusters within a Host Cluster.
+Virtual clusters share the host cluster resources, such as CPU, memory, storage, container network interface (CNI), and container storage interface (CSI).
+By default, virtual clusters use k3s, a highly available, certified Kubernetes distribution designed for production workloads.

-Palette provisions and orchestrates Palette Virtual Clusters and makes it easy to use the lightweight, Kubernetes technology stack and tools ecosystem.
-Deploy Palette Virtual Clusters on both new and imported Host Clusters as simple as following the wizard and attaching Add-on profiles.
+Palette provisions and orchestrates virtual clusters to make the lightweight Kubernetes technology stack and tools ecosystem available to you.
+Deploy virtual clusters on both new and imported Host Clusters and attach application profiles.

-Palette also supports Day 2 operations such as upgrades, backup/restore and more, to keep Palette Virtual Clusters secure, compliant, and up to date.
-Additionally, it provides visibility into the workloads running inside your Palette Virtual Clusters and its associated costs.
+Palette also supports Day-2 operations such as upgrades, backup, and restore to keep virtual clusters secure, compliant, and up to date.
+Additionally, Palette provides visibility into the workloads deployed inside your virtual clusters and the associated costs.

-The Host Cluster must support dynamic provisioning of load balancers, either via a Cloud Controller Manager in the public cloud or a bare metal load balancer provider, such as MetalLB.
+Load Balancer: The Host Cluster must support dynamic provisioning of load balancers, either via a Cloud Controller Manager in the public cloud or a bare metal load balancer provider such as MetalLB.

-The NGINX Ingress Controller must be deployed on the Host cluster with SSL passthrough enabled.
-This allows TLS termination to occur at the Palette Virtual Cluster's Kubernetes API server.
+Ingress: The Nginx Ingress Controller must be deployed on the Host Cluster with SSL passthrough enabled.
+This allows TLS termination to occur at the virtual cluster's Kubernetes API server.